For the Week of 6 Easter 2020

 The following order is offered as a guide for your daily devotions.
 Other suitable liturgical orders are Responsive Prayer I and II (LSB pp. 282ff) and Daily Prayer (LSB, pp. 294ff).
 This may be prayed alone or with other members of your household, one person serving as leader (L), the rest as the congregation (C).

-1. In remembrance of your Baptism into Jesus Christ, trace the sign of the holy cross (forehead, heart, left shoulder, right shoulder) and say:
+1. In remembrance of your Baptism, trace the sign of the holy cross (forehead, heart, left shoulder, right shoulder) and say:

 L: In the Name of the Father and of the + Son and of the Holy Spirit.

-2. Pray the Apostles’ Creed and the Our Father.
+2. Pray the Apostles’ Creed and the Our Father together.

 4. Read, mark, learn, and inwardly digest one or more of the readings from Holy Scripture.